Socio-Sexual Vulnerability & Risk Report

 Triggers and situational factors

-Prior responses by systems or caregivers
+Prior responses by caregivers, schools, or systems

 Functional purpose of behaviours